solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 ### Capture Historical Account Data

+To capture account historical data, in the configuration file, turn `store_account_historical_data` to true.

-The account historical data is captured using a database trigger as shown in `create_schema.sql`,
+And ensure the database trigger is created to save data in the `audit_table` when records in `account` are updated, as shown in `create_schema.sql`,

 ```
 CREATE FUNCTION audit_account_update() RETURNS trigger AS $audit_account_update$